 At a minimum, your consulting partner should commit to absorbing any costs associated with errors and omissions made relative to their initial estimate, so long as those errors and omissions are not attributable to any inaccurate information provided by your company.

-Reaching conceptual agreement on all of these items is a challenge unto itself, and unfortunately, companies finalizing transformation-related contracts with consulting firms must pay close attention during the contracting phase to ensure that all commits appropriately and accurately get translated into the final contract.
+Reaching conceptual agreement on all these items is not an easy task.
+Unfortunately, companies finalizing transformation-related contracts with consulting firms must pay close attention during the contracting phase to ensure that all commitments appropriately and accurately get translated into the final contract.

-Negotiating these four key items early on and securing firm commitments in your contract will result in greater program transparency, accountability, and quality, which will ultimately allow you to maximize the value you receive from your key consulting partners.
+Negotiating these four key items early on and securing firm commitments in your contract will result in greater program transparency, accountability, and quality.
+This will ultimately allow you to maximize the value you receive from your key consulting partners.